|

 The Yosemite Valley Chapel was given Historic American building

-status by the National Park Service in 1965.
+status by the

 Following this, its interior was restored and